 On January 21, 1991, David Gower and John Morris left the cricket ground during a tour match against Queensland, hopped on a Tiger Moth at the nearby airfield, persuading the pilot to fly low over the field of action.
 Arunabha Sengupta recalls the day when the classy batsman and his young teammate were severely penalised for their harmless caper.

 England was not enjoying the best of tours.
 They had lost the first two Ashes Tests and drawn the third.
-In the three-nation Benson Hedges World Series, the tourists had lost four matches on the trot.
-Even the tour match against New South Wales held less than a week before the tie against Queensland had ended in an ignoble defeat by six wickets.
-The mood in the camp was morose, not exactly helped by the regimental, all-work-and-no-play attitude of captain Graham Gooch and coach Mickey Stewart.
+In the three-nation Benson & Hedges World Series, the tourists had lost four matches on the trot.
+Even the tour match against New South Wales held less than a week before the tie against Queensland had ended in an ignoble defeat by 6 wickets.
+The mood in the camp was morose, not exactly helped by the regimental, all-work-and-no-play attitude of captain Graham Gooch and coach Micky Stewart.

 However, it took somewhat more than defeats to subdue the spirits of David Gower.
 Besides, the left-hander, one of most esoteric timers of the ball in the history of the game, had been in sublime form.
 He had stroked his way to delectable hundreds in the second and third Tests even as the team had meekly surrendered.